 We are a Delaware limited partnership that will elect to be treated as a corporation for U.S. federal income tax purposes.
-We own the general partner of Antero Midstream and all of the IDRs in Antero Midstream.
-Following the closing of this offering, we will continue to receive at least 94% of the cash distributions paid by Antero Midstream on the IDRs.
-Antero Midstream is a growth-oriented master limited partnership 59% owned by Antero Resources that was formed to own, operate and develop midstream energy infrastructure primarily to service Antero Resources' rapidly increasing production and completion activity in the Appalachian Basin's Marcellus Shale and Utica Shale located in West Virginia and Ohio.
-We believe that Antero Midstream's strategically located assets and integrated relationship with Antero Resources position it to be a leading Appalachian midstream provider across the midstream value chain.
-Through our ownership interest in IDR LLC, our subsidiary, we receive cash distributions from Antero Midstream on the IDRs.
+We own the general partner of Antero Midstream Partners LP (NYSE: AM) ("Antero Midstream") and all of the incentive distribution rights ("IDRs") in Antero Midstream.
+Antero Midstream is a growth-oriented master limited partnership formed and 61% owned by Antero Resources Corporation (NYSE: AR) ("Antero Resources") to own, operate and develop midstream energy infrastructure primarily to service Antero Resources' rapidly increasing production and completion activity in the Appalachian Basin's Marcellus Shale and Utica Shale located in West Virginia and Ohio.
+We believe that Antero Midstream's strategically located assets and integrated relationship with Antero Resources position it to be a leading Appalachian midstream provider across the full midstream value chain.
+Through our ownership interest in Antero IDR Holdings LLC ("IDR LLC") our subsidiary, we receive cash distributions from Antero Midstream on the IDRs.
 We expect these cash distributions to increase substantially over time as Antero Midstream executes its business strategy.

-Antero Resources is the second largest natural gas and the largest NGL producer in Appalachia and the eighth largest natural gas producer in North America based on fourth quarter 2016 production volumes.
-Antero Resources holds over 616,000 net acres as of December 31, 2016 in the highly prolific southwestern core of the Marcellus Shale in northwest West Virginia and southwestern Pennsylvania, and the core of the Utica Shale in southern Ohio.
-Antero Resources believes that the Marcellus and Utica Shales are two of the premier North American shale plays.
+Antero Resources is the second largest natural gas and the largest NGL producer in Appalachia and the eighth largest natural gas producer in North America based on third quarter 2016 production volumes.
+Antero Resources holds over net acres as of December 31, 2016 in the highly prolific southwestern core of the Marcellus Shale in northwest West Virginia and southwestern Pennsylvania, and the core of the Utica Shale in southern Ohio.
+Antero Resources believes the Marcellus and Utica Shales are two of the premier North American shale plays.
 Since January 2010, the combined natural gas production in the Marcellus and Utica Shales has increased by over 18 Bcf/d from 4 Bcf/d in 2010 to 22 Bcf/d in 2016 and currently represents over 30% of total U.S. natural gas production.
-Additionally, according to Wood Mackenzie, Marcellus and Utica Shale production is expected to grow to 37 Bcf/d by 2021, which would account for 40% of total expected U.S. natural gas production.

-Since 2010, Antero Resources has drilled and completed 529 horizontal wells in the Marcellus Shale and 150 horizontal wells in the Utica Shale with a 100% drilling success rate.
-As of December 31, 2016, Antero Resources reported estimated net proved reserves of 15.4 Tcfe and its net 3P drilling inventory consisted of 3,630 identified potential horizontal well locations.
-Antero Resources' 2017 drilling and completion budget of \$1.3 billion is expected to fund the completion of 170 wells, operating an average of seven drilling rigs, including four in the Marcellus Shale and three in the Utica Shale.
-For 2017, Antero Resources has publicly announced net daily production guidance of 2.2 Bcfe/d, which represents an 85% compound annual growth rate since 2010.
+Additionally, according to Wood Mackenzie, Marcellus and Utica Shale production is expected to grow to 37.0 Bcf/d by 2021 which would account for 40% of total expected U.S. natural gas production.
+Since 2010, Antero Resources has drilled and completed 529 horizontal wells in the Marcellus Shale and 150 horizontal wells in the Ohio Utica Shale with a 100% drilling success rate.
+As of December 31, 2016, Tcfe and its net proved, probable and possible ("3P") drilling inventory Antero Resources reported estimated net proved reserves of identified potential horizontal well locations.
+Antero Resources' 2017 drilling and completion budget of \$1.3 billion is consisted of expected to fund the completion of 170 wells, operating an average of seven drilling rigs, including four in the Marcellus Shale and three in the Ohio Utica Shale.
+For 2017, Antero Resources has publicly announced net daily production guidance of 2.16 Bcfe/d to 2.25 Bcfe/d, a 20% to 25% increase over its 2016 guidance of 1.8 Bcfe/d and an 85% compound annual growth rate since 2010.
 Antero Resources is Antero Midstream's largest customer and accounted for substantially all of Antero Midstream's revenues for the year ended December 31, 2016.